-They requested and received funding to assist with the eradication of alien species and set about clearing some 121 ha of the troublesome vegetation but it requires ongoing management.
+They requested and received funding to assist with the eradication of alien species and set about clearing some 121 ha of the troublesome vegetation.

 I admire their determination to utilise environmentally friendly methods of farming taking cognisance of the fact that some areas of the farm contain a unique flora and fauna that depend on it.

 The same team that cares for the vineyards picks and ferments the grapes, pressing them and storing them in barrels in their own cellar.

 This Boutique Winery offers a selection of fine Herold wines both red and white and a few special blends besides.